-- 2.2 However, given the uncertainty over future funding now beyond 30 June 2023 SYMCA are still progressing with tendering more permanent (i.e. 3-year) bus service contracts to replace the existing short-term contracts which will now be extended to 23 July 2023.
-The timeline for this procurement activity has been shared with TEB members previously. - 2.3 Given the extension of BRG reduces the drawn down of reserves during April June, SYMCA has policy choices to consider on how it deploys its reserves to best services in the future.
-The extension of BRG is estimated to leave around £4.54m available from the £7.2m established for the protection of priority bus services. - 2.4 There remains significant uncertainty as to what DfT will do in any further funding settlement beyond 30 June.
+- 2.2 However, given the uncertainty over future funding now beyond 30 June 2023 SYMCA are still progressing with tendering more permanent (i.e. 3-year) bus service contracts to replace the existing short-term contracts which will now be extended to 23 July 2023. - 2.3 The timeline for this procurement activity is as follows: - 1.
+Tenders published to market 20 February - 2.
+Tenders close 20 March - 3.
+Submissions analysed and recommendations prepared by 12 April - 4.
+Equality and Diversity Implications assessed by 12 April - 5.
+Proposed awards issued and standstill commences 25 April - 6.
+Standstill ends 05 May - 7.
+Commence service change activity (timetables etc.) 05 May - 8.
+Service change date 23 July - 2.4 Meetings have been conducted with SYMCA Leaders and Executive Directors during mid to late February and early March to discuss the range of options available to us in the transition to a financially sustainable position on bus tendered service support. - 2.5 Given the extension of BRG reduces the drawn down of reserves during April to June, SYMCA has policy choices to consider on how it deploys its reserves to best services in the future.
+The extension of BRG is estimated to leave around £4.54m available from the £7.2m established for the protection of priority bus services. - 2.6 This arrangement needs to recognise not only the pressures to protect local general network services but also the prioritisation and importance of non-statutory school bus services.
+Whilst these are protected through the use of further financial reserves through to July 2024, a longer-term settlement and agreement on their continuation needs to be reached. - 2.7 There remains significant uncertainty as to what DfT will do in any further funding settlement beyond 30 June.
 Whilst there may be options for a longer-term funding arrangement for bus services to be put in place, this is contingent on agreement from Treasury and the wider fiscal environment.
-It is still likely that DfT will look to remove BRG in whole or in part at some point and it would therefore be prudent to plan on the basis that we will sooner rather than later need to make fundamental decisions about what we want as a longer-term bus network. - 2.5 DfT also are exploring options to reform the use of Bus Service Operators Grant (BSOG) which is a rebate on fuel duty for bus operators for commercial services and for LTAs for supported services.
-BSOG payments are currently based on diesel use and so conflict with Net Zero objectives, so they are exploring options to change to a mileage-operated or passengers-carried basis.
-Whilst this doesn't change the total amount of available funding, it may mean different parts of England get a greater or lesser proportion of funding depending on the attributes of their regional bus network.
-Whilst South Yorkshire is probably unlikely to experience significant swings in regional level funding through BSOG reform, it may change the levels of funding allocation between our operators depending on their network. - 2.6 Throughout this process, SYMCA officers will continue to engage with Local Authority Transport Officers to ensure they are also suitably sighted on the proposals at a local and service level and allow them to raise concerns as to any specific services which may be at risk or are contrary to local need.
+It is still likely that DfT will look to remove BRG in whole or in part at some point and it would therefore be prudent to plan on the basis that we will sooner rather than later need to make fundamental decisions about what we want as a longer-term bus network. - 2.8 Throughout this process, SYMCA officers will continue to engage with Local Authority Transport Officers to ensure they are also suitably sighted on the proposals at a local and service level and allow them to raise concerns as to any specific services which may be at risk or are contrary to local need.